2 days in Santiago, Chile: 12 things to do in the city

 • Ana María Restaurante, Club Hípico 476

-• Confitería Torres, Avenida Libertador Bernardo O’Higgins 1570
+• Confitería Torres, Avenida Alameda Libertador Bernardo O’Higgins 1570

 Where to stay in Santiago